vincent-coetzee/Argon/README.md

 resembles Dylan in how it functions.
 Argon allows for multiple inheritance of state ONLY.
 "ONLY" means that behavior is not attached to classes as in most OO languages, instead, Argon offers multimethods where the methods selected for execution depend entirely on the types of parameters being passed to the method.
 The compiler chooses the method that is most specific for the types of the parameters.
-Given this functionality it is not necessary for methods to be attached to classes, classes and their instances, in this situation define just state not behaviour.
+Given this functionality it is not necessary for methods to be attached to classes.
+Classes and their instances, in this language define just state not behaviour.